nickopotamus/starter-academic/content/post/immunology-vaccine/index.md

 * Innate immunity gets excited (so you feel a bit generally unwell)
 * Adaptive immunity makes some antibodies, and it all goes away

 Next time you see that bit of bug it will be attached to the bad version, but the adaptive immune response knows it, and kills it with antibodies before the army are even aware it exists, keeping you safe and happy (and before you can spread it around).
-Happy days.

-Yes, there are risks with vaccines, and most of this risk is because you are playing with the immune system with bits of infection.
+Much is made of the "risks" of vaccines, and yes, like any medical intervention (and [anything at all](https://understandinguncertainty.org/)) there is a risk, but it is entirely overplayed..
+Most of this risk is because you are playing with the immune system with bits of infection.
 For example, one of the most feared complications of measles is encephalitis (brain inflammation) due to the immune response.
 [This occurs in about 1-3 in 1000 infections](https://www.cdc.gov/measles/symptoms/complications.html), so there is a very, very, *very* small risk of it happening with vaccines, because they're going for the same immune response with very similar triggering molecules.
 [It's happened three times in the entire history of measles vaccinations](https://www.cdc.gov/vaccinesafety/vaccines/mmr-vaccine.html), and in only one of them has the vaccine been solidly causally linked.
 Similarly anti-vax websites rant about [transverse myelitis](https://en.wikipedia.org/wiki/Transverse_myelitis) being causes by vaccines, but the [rate of it is vanishingly small](https://n.neurology.org/content/90/15_Supplement/P5.099) compared to the rate of transvere myelitis being caused by actual viruses.

-Do we know these risks when we set out on a vaccine programme?
+Do we know these risks when we set out on a vaccine program?
 It's a tricky "yes and no" answer.
 Long-term risks are impossible to guarantee, but if we are disproportionately worried about these we'd never vaccinate everyone.
 For example you can't know for sure the long term risks for a 'flu vaccine when it's [by necessity a new one every year](https://www.ecdc.europa.eu/sites/default/files/documents/influenza-why-do-I-need-flu-vaccine-every-year-infographic.pdf) to cope with the evolution of 'flu, but we also know the "biologically plausible" risks of the things in the vaccine and of the bug we're injecting in to you, and so base our risk:benefits decision on that.
 We can't guarantee that you won't grow  a second head, but it's very, very biologically implausible as there's nothing in there known to cause it.

 "But this is a new vaccine!" the masses shout hysterically.
 Lets see what the [Pfizer vaccine](https://www.pfizer.co.uk/coronavirus-updates) does differently?